WojciechBogobowicz/dagpipe/README.md

     input arg for x2 is 'foo' which type is <class 'dagpipe.task_core.Task'>

-Basically tuple (*task*, *task argument*) is edge of directional computing graph. `dagpipe.Pipeline` collect information about all edges, and sort them in right execution order.
+Basically, the (*task*, *task argument*) tuple is an edge of directional computing graph. `dagpipe.Pipeline` collects information about all edges, and sorts them in right execution order.
 After that you can run whole pipeline.

 ```python